Meet the Team - Vets

 Katie was brought up on a farm in the Scottish Borders and graduated from Edinburgh University in July 2008.
 She subsequently began her career in mixed practice in Berwickshire and then spent 6 months travelling around New Zealand before returning to the UK to locum up and down the country; from Wiltshire to the Isle of Lewis!

 Katie joined Capontree in March 2012.
-She mainly works out of our Brampton branch and consults at Longtown two afternoons a week.
-Her main interests are small animal surgery and large animal medicine.
+She mainly works out of our Brampton branch and consults at Haltwhistle too.
+Her main interests are small animal surgery and equine medicine.

 In her spare time Katie enjoys cooking, baking and preserving, gardening and walking her Border Terriers Bramble & Thistle.
 She has also recently started riding again after a long break.

 Fiona joined us in March 2017 after a spell in mixed practice in Scotland.
-She is a local, being well known to most of the farming community and we're delighted to have her back.
+She is a local, being well known to most of the farming community and in 2019 she married Stuart, a local farmer.